The Green Years (film)

 The Green Years is a 1946 American comedy-drama film directed by Victor Saville and featuring Charles Coburn, Tom Drake, Beverly Tyler and Hume Cronyn.
 It was adapted by Robert Ardrey and Sonya Levien from A. J. Cronin's 1944 novel of the same name.
 It tells the story of the coming-of-age of an Irish orphan in Scotland.

 Plot

 In 1900, Robert Shannon, a young orphan, is sent from Ireland to live with his grandparents in Scotland.
 His great-grandfather becomes the lad's mentor/father figure, helping him overcome the challenges of youth, and mollifying the cold stinginess of Robert's grandfather.
-The young Robert suffers life's trials, and the kind, old great-grandfather, despite given to drink and tall tales, is always there to help him rebound.
-In time, the intelligent Robert grows into a teenager, and comes to love his childhood friend Alison.
+The young Robert suffers life's trials, and the kind, old great-grandfather, despite being given to drink and telling tall tales, is always there to help him rebound.
+In time, the intelligent Robert grows into a teenager and comes to love his childhood friend Alison.
 After many twists and turns, setbacks and near misses, fate inevitably and irrevocably intervenes.
 He proceeds to attend medical college, attains a career, then marries his sweetheart.